 - Pallets must be positioned in a stable manner to avoid collapse or sliding when stacking goods on it.

 - Avoid keeping stacked pallets in high traffic areas.

 - Stack pallets up to 15 feet high, however, this will depend on the type of goods you stored on them.

 - Do not stack products only on one side of the pallet.
 The load must be evenly distributed.

-- If you are stacking different products, follow a practice of stacking similar items with uniform size and shape together and next to each other.
-Ensure to use appropriate pallet with the right capacity to stack goods.
+- If you are stacking different products, follow the practice of stacking similar items with uniform size and shape together and next to each other.
+Ensure to use appropriate pallets with the right capacity to stack goods.

 - Always take care to stack the heaviest load at the bottom of the pallet.